 - Canadian Association of Social Workers (CASW) Code of Ethics

 - CASW Guidelines for Ethical Practice (2005)

 - NLCSW Standards of Practice for Social Workers in Newfoundland and Labrador (2020)

-- Standards for Technology Use in Social Work Practice Explanatory Document (2012)
+Social workers should also review the Technology Use in Social Work Practice Explanatory Document.

 Before engaging in electronic social work practice in NL, registered social workers in other Canadian jurisdictions must:

 - A completed declaration form

 - A completed verification of registration form

 - Submit proof of current professional liability insurance policies which provide adequate coverage for electronic social work practice in this province.

 * A resident is a person who is lawfully entitled to be in or to remain in Canada, makes his or her home in the province, and is ordinarily present in the province but does not include a tourist, transient or visitor to the province.